wyeworks/blog/source/_posts/2016-06-22-behavior-changes-in-ruby-2.4.markdown

   description: Software Engineer at Wyeworks.
 Ruby on Rails developer.
 ---

-A few days ago, the first previous version of Ruby 2.4 was released.
-This particular version includes a bunch of new features; moreover, it brings some fixes and changes that are not fully backward compatible.
-For this reason, we need to pay extra attention to those things that are not working as in early Ruby versions.
+A few days ago, [the first previous version of Ruby 2.4 was released](https://www.ruby-lang.org/en/news/2016/06/20/ruby-2-4-0-preview1-released/).
+This particular release includes a bunch of new features; moreover, it brings some fixes and changes that are not fully backward compatible.
+For this reason, we need to pay extra attention to those things that are not working exactly the same in this new Ruby version.

 In this post, we will focus on some remarkable behavior changes, so we can better understand what could be affected or improved in our programs once we upgrade to Ruby 2.4.